Sizewell nuclear power stations

 The Sizewell nuclear site consists of two nuclear power stations, one of which is still operational, located near the small fishing village of Sizewell in Suffolk, England.
 Sizewell A, with two Magnox reactors, is now in the process of being decommissioned.
-Sizewell B has a single pressurised water reactor (PWR) and is the UK's newest nuclear power station.
+Sizewell B has a single pressurised water reactor (PWR) and is the UK's newest nuclear power station, and is due to close in 2055.
 A third power station, to consist of twin EPR reactors, is planned to be built as Sizewell C.

-Sizewell B is due to close in 2035, although EDF has announced that it is planning a 20 year life extension until 2055.

 Sizewell A

 Site

 The site of Sizewell A occupies 245 acre north of Sizewell.
 It is on a low plateau above flood level.
 The geological foundation comprises Norwich Crag Formation and Red Crag Formation bedrock of Pleistocene age above Eocene London Clay.
 The Crag deposits predominantly consist of medium dense and dense sands with thin layers of clay and silt and fossiliferous shelly horizons.
 The Crag strata extend to a depth of 200 ft below ground level.
 In 1972/73, Sizewell A was awarded the Christopher Hinton trophy in recognition of good housekeeping.